Kong/go-apiops/README.md

 ## Reporting issues

-Issues using `kced` or the library can be reported in the [Github repo](https://github.com/Kong/go-apiops/issues).
+Issues using the `go-apiops` CLI or the library can be reported in the [Github repo](https://github.com/Kong/go-apiops/issues).

 ## Releasing new versions